Minispeedyt/minispeedyt.github.io/index.md

 ![intromsg](./images/scanner_intro.png)

 That's pretty much everything that I did today, it isn't much but it makes the scanner easier to use and it feels more interactive.

+* * *

+# 2/24/2025

+# Big news!

+Sorry for taking so long to update this blog, I was extremely busy getting some documents that I needed for the university...
+But I've got some good news, I got admited into the University of London!
+I'll try to get the BSc in Computer Science.
+I don't really remember the last change that I made to the scanner, I did update it 3 weeks ago but I don't really remember what I did, so I'll read the code again and see what changed so that I can at least mention what I added last time.

+## Expanded scanning capabilities

+The original version supported ICMP Ping (to check if a host is up) and TCP SYN scan (to identify open ports).

+The new version adds:
+TCP ACK Scan: Helps determine if a port is filtered (firewalled) or unfiltered.
+XMAS Scan: Useful for detecting closed ports and identifying unfiltered ones.

+Each of these scan types operates using different TCP flag combinations:
+TCP SYN: Uses flags="S" to initiate a connection and find open ports.
+TCP ACK: Uses flags="A" to determine firewall rules.
+XMAS Scan: Uses flags="FPU" (FIN, PUSH, URG), which may elicit different responses from firewalls and IDS.

+Why This Matters:
+More scan types allow users to gather deeper insights into the target network.
+Different scans can bypass firewalls and reveal additional information.
+The program becomes more versatile for penetration testing purposes.

+Even though it's not that big of an update, that's going to be the last update for the scanner.
+I'll start a new and better project as soon as I have time to do so.